sparkflows/sparkflows-docs/docs/user-guide/data-visualization/index.rst

 Data Visualization
 ===================

-Fire Insights enables you to visualize data using charts, maps, tables, etc. It provides a number of processors for visualization of data.
+Sparkflows enables you to visualize data using charts, maps, tables, etc. It provides a number of processors for visualization of data.

-Data Visualization Processors in Fire Insights
+Data Visualization Processors in Sparkflows
 ----------------------------------------